r0adkll/kimchi/README.md

 )
 class TestMenuRepository : MenuRepository //…
 ```
-Then if both `TestMenuRepository` and `MenuRepositoryImpl` are on the classpath Kimchi will read the `replaces` argument and replace the bindings.
+Then if both `TestMenuRepository` and `MenuRepositoryImpl` are on the classpath, Kimchi will read the `replaces` argument and replace the bindings.
 This logic follows for all the other contribution annotations and merging.

 **Using `rank` parameter**